leafOfTree/vim-vue-plugin/README.md

     - `value`*list*: a list of syntax name for the block.

         - First, only syntax files from `['$VIMRUNTIME', '$VIM/vimfiles', '$HOME/.vim']` are loaded.
 If none is found, then **full** syntax files (including those from plugins) will be loaded
-        - The first item of `value` will be used as default syntax when no `lang="..."` appears on the block tag. 'value' can be a string if only one.
+        - The first item of `value` will be used as default syntax when no `lang="..."` appears on the block tag. `value` can be string if only one.
         - Both Vue blocks and custom blocks are supported.

 - `full_syntax`*list*: a list of syntax name whose **full** syntax files are always loaded